eblOwOx/Fluffy-Arch/README.md

 # Fluffy Arch
 A distro made for my own pleasure.

-For now its just a simple Arch Liunx distro with KDE plasma.
+For now its just a simple Arch Linux distro with KDE plasma.

 I'll customize the look and add more useful things later.